 - mention the disadvantages (1–2) of the two ways to dress for school;

-- express your opinion on the subject of the project – which of the two schoolwear solutions you would prefer and why.
+- express your opinion on the subject of the project – which of the schoolwear solutions presented in the pictures would be your choice and why.

 You will speak for not more than 3 minutes (12–15 sentences).
 You have to talk continuously.